 The tool checks to be sure the geodatabase is read only, there are no other users connected to the geodatabase, and that all datasets can be opened.
 If the geodatabase meets these requirements, the tool proceeds with the upgrade.
 If the geodatabase does not meet the requirements, the tool terminates, and you must correct the prerequisite problems before you run the Upgrade Geodatabase tool again.

 - When the upgrade operation completes successfully, click Close to close the dialog box.

 The geodatabase is now upgraded.

-If your geodatabase contains datasets, such as network datasets or parcel fabrics, that require upgrading, you must do that separately.
-These upgrades are optional, but if you do not upgrade them, you will not have access to the latest functionality in the dataset.
+If your geodatabase contains datasets that require upgrading—such as network datasets or parcel fabrics—you must upgrade them separately.
+These dataset upgrades are optional; however, if you do not upgrade them, you will not have access to the latest functionality in the dataset.